Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cooperation

 \begin{proof}[Idea of proof] Equation \eqref{DB2isc} follows immediately by differentiation.
 When we differentiate $B^i_1$, we introduce negative terms each time the derivative falls on a denominator.
 However, each such term introduces a higher power in the denominator, so each of those terms can be represented as a product of $\langle A,n_0\rangle/\tau(n_0)$ with terms uniformly bounded in $n_0$.
 Comparing these to \eqref{DB2isc}, it follows that by choosing $\max_j\theta_p^j <\eps$ with $\eps$ small enough, the sum will be positive. \end{proof}

-The key conclusion in Lemma \ref{DB2isc} is that the birth rate $B^i(n)$ includes some form of {\em cooperation}.
+\cmt{ \begin{remark}\rm The key conclusion in Lemma \ref{coopmult} is that the birth rate $B^i(n)$ includes some form of {\em cooperation}.
+Namely, the cooperative effect is not eliminated in the multiple trait population $T$-model provided that $\nu_{ij}=0$ for $i \neq j$.
+In other words, when interspecies competition for `ready to be digested' resource $p$ is not involved then there is an Allee effect for each species.
 Compare it for instance with simple logistic terms like $r-n_0^i$ which decreases with $n_0^i$.
 In contrast $B^i(n)$ actually penalizes populations which are too small (and populations which are too large of course just like a logistic term).
+Finally, even if the conditions of Lemma 4.1 do not hold a cooperative effect still maybe present depending on the differential $D B(0)$. \end{remark} }

-\subsection{Cooperative interactions in $\{N$-$S\}$-model}
+\subsection{Cooperative interactions in $N$-$S$-model}

-We now consider cooperation in the $\{N$-$S\}$-model as we did for the simpler models.
+We now consider cooperation in the $N$-$S$-model as we did for the simpler models.
 We are interested in the situation that the production of enzymes, consumption and creation of landing sites occurs much faster than changes in the population of the microorganism.
-Thus we again assume that equations \eqref{enz1-NS}, \eqref{enz2-NS}, and \eqref{PNeqn-NS}$_1$ are at equilibrium, and the dynamics is driven by the population change \eqref{Neqn-NS}.
+Thus we again assume that equations \eqref{enz1-NS}, \eqref{enz2-NS}, \eqref{Neqn-NS} and \eqref{PNeqn-NS}$_1$ are at equilibrium, and the dynamics is driven by the population change \eqref{PNeqn-NS}$_2$.
 We also assume that the length of the cellulose chains does not exceed a given number $L>0$.
 Then we obtain the system